ShaunWu25/ShaunWu25.github.io/_posts/2020-11-25-Particle System.md

 ## Falling ball simulation
 <img src="{{site.url}}/assets/2011_ParticleSystem/201110_Falling ball.gif" style="display: block; margin: auto;" height="300" />

 Particle is moved toward a direction by a given or a set of force acts on it.
 We will start by simulating a single particle or a falling ball and observe how the particle responds to its own weight.
 Gravity, in this case, will be the only force that act on the ball.
-To calculate the force acts on the ball by gravity, we will borrow Newton's laws of motion *(F = m a)*.
+To calculate the force acts on the ball by gravity, we will borrow Newton's laws of motion *(Force = mass * acceleration)*.
 <img src="{{site.url}}/assets/2011_ParticleSystem/201110_02.png" style="display: block; margin: auto;" height="200" />

 ```c#